vhidvz/tailwindcss-plugin-rtl/README.md

 [![Publish to NPM Package Registry](https://github.com/vhidvz/tailwindcss-plugin-rtl/actions/workflows/npm-ci.yml/badge.svg)](https://github.com/vhidvz/tailwindcss-plugin-rtl/actions/workflows/npm-ci.yml)

-Tailwind RTL plugin adds a custom `rtl` variant and utilities to your tailwind project, letting you have to custom CSS rules for RTL layouts.
+Tailwind RTL plugin adds a custom `rtl` variant and utilities to your tailwind project, letting you have custom CSS rules for directional layouts.

 **Note: This package does not specified by specific version of the tailwindcss**